 Beginning in 1893, Götz contributed regularly to exhibitions in Berlin with portrait busts, genre groups, and statuettes.
 In 1901 the town of Magdeburg commissioned him to make monuments to Queen Louise and to Gutenberg.
 He modeled a bronze bear for the Moabit bridge over the Spree River in Berlin (melted down for the metal during World War II), and executed statues for the Wittenberg Schlosskirche and the Cathedral of Berlin.
 In 1904 he produced statues of three Roman Emperors for the Saalberg.
 The Kaiser's satisfaction with these led to a commission for an over- life-sized bronze statue of the Victorious Achilles (completed 1910) for the Achilleion, Kaiser Wilhelm's summer residence on Corfu.
 Gotz's 1907 marble bust of Kaiser Wilhelm is in the Von der Heydt-Museum, Wuppertal.

 The painterly, sensuous, and naturalistic neo-Baroque style of Begas is a clear influence on Götz's early work.
 After 1900 he turned, as did many of Begas' pupils, to a more severe style reflecting the influence of Adolf von Hildebrand (1847-1921); this is exemplified in Götz's Achilles, a neo-classical superman, which was cast by the Gladenbeck foundry in Berlin-Friedrichshagen.
 They also issued reductions of Götz's works, from the Boy Balancing on a Ball to Achilles.
 The sculptor died in Potsdam in 1934.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Edited by Ulrich Thieme and Felix Becker.
 Allgemeines Lexikon der bildenden Künstler von der Antike bis zur Gegenwart 1907-1950, 14(1921): 321.